FatCharlie/DiscoBox/README.md

 # DiscoBox

-A 9-qubit computer you can build at home
+A 9 qubit quantum computer you can build at home.

-*An independent, from-scratch attempt — not a lab, not a company, just curiosity and an optical table.*

 ## What this is

-This is an attempt to build a small working piece of a quantum computer, using particles of light (photons) shaped in unusually complex ways.
-It's a personal project, not affiliated with a university or company — built to genuinely understand how this technology works by actually building it.
+This is an attempt to build a quantum computer (we're working up to it in phases), using particles of light (photons) shaped in unusually complex ways.
+It's a personal project, not affiliated with a university or company

 ![The basic setup: a pump laser feeds a crystal, where a photon pair is born and splits toward two light-shaping devices and detectors](images/basic-setup.svg)